initOS/dob/docs/configuration.md

   model: ..
 Odoo model.
 Required.
   domain: ..
 Search domain to specify specific records.
 Default is []
   values: ..
 Dictionary to define the new value of each field.
-Required.
+Required. context ..
+Dictionary to update the context of the environment for the action.
   references: ..
 Dictionary of unique identifiers to XML references of Odoo
   chunk: ..
 Update or delete is done in chunks of given size.
 Default is 0 (no chunks).
   truncate: ..
 The delete action uses truncate .. cascade on the table instead.